 Please e-mail me directly (firstname.lastname@example.org) rather than leaving a message on the website’s “Contact Us” option.
 I’ll see the e-mail and respond immediately.
-If I don’t, call me (307-674-4800).
+If I don’t, call me (307-674-4800) or text me (307-752-5413) with your e-mail address.
 We’re being inundated by foreign spam advertisements and the Internet carriers keep increasing the filters.

 Sire: Ulysses of Sapphire Mountain Cadaver 2, Trailing 1, BH, FH, CGC, TD, TDX, H.O.T (Toby)

 Hips/elbows: OFA good/normal, PennHIP 70th percentile (DI’s are .32 & .35)

 Toby is a medium sized (75#), very dark sable male with nice conformation, who moves very well, and is very athletic and agile.
 He is very strong in all phases of work but settles well in the house.